 In August 2022, however, an official FBI forensic report determined that the gun “could not be made to fire without a pull of the trigger.”
 The FBI reportedly conducted “accidental discharge testing” on a single-action .45 Colt–caliber F.lli Pietta, the model used on set.
 Assuming the revolver was working properly, the tests determined that there was no way for the gun to go off without the trigger being pulled, which would directly contradict Baldwin’s earlier insistence that he “didn’t pull the trigger.”

-Early this year, Santa Fe County district attorney Mary Carmack-Altwies announced that Baldwin and Gutierrez-Reed would each be charged with two competing counts of involuntary manslaughter for their involvement in Hutchins’s death.
+Early this year, Santa Fe County district attorney Mary Carmack-Altwies announced that Baldwin and Gutierrez-Reed would be charged with involuntary manslaughter for their involvement in Hutchins’s death.
 Halls, who signed a plea deal with the DA, will do six months of probation with a suspended sentence for negligent use of a deadly weapon.
 The district isn’t planning to file charges for Souza’s injuries.

 “If any one of these three people — Alec Baldwin, Hannah Gutierrez-Reed, or David Halls — had done their job, Halyna Hutchins would be alive today,” special prosecutor Andrea Reeb said in a statement.
 “It’s that simple.”
 Reeb added that the “evidence clearly shows a pattern of criminal disregard for safety on the Rust film set.”

-Baldwin also faces a number of civil suits.
+Baldwin still faces a number of civil suits.

 In November 2021, Rust script supervisor Mamie Mitchell filed a lawsuit against Baldwin, the film’s producers, six production companies, an armorer, and the first assistant director working on the film.
 In her complaint, Mitchell, who is represented by Gloria Allred, claimed assault and emotional distress, according to Deadline, and asserted that the set failed to follow safety protocols for the use of firearms.
 According to the suit, the upcoming scene “did not call” for the cocking and firing of a gun.
 Baldwin allegedly accepted the gun from the assistant director instead of the armorer — the only person on set qualified to verify that a firearm is a “cold gun.”
 Mitchell claims that no such verification happened on the set of Rust and that Baldwin should have assumed the gun handed to him was loaded unless proved otherwise.